puppeteer/puppeteer/docs/api.md

 - `continue` - The request will be continued if no higher priority arises.
 - `disabled` - Request interception is not currently enabled (see `page.setRequestInterception`).
 - `none` - `abort/continue/respond` have not been called yet.
-- `already-handled` - The interception has already been handled in Legacy Mode by a call to `abort/continue/respond` with a `priority` of `undefined`.
+- `alreay-handled` - The interception has already been handled in Legacy Mode by a call to `abort/continue/respond` with a `priority` of `undefined`.
 Subsequent calls to `abort/continue/respond` will throw an exception.

 This example will `continue` a request at a slightly higher priority than the current action if the interception has not